-Habitat Program and the Small Game Program provide technical
+Program and the Small Game Program provide technical guidance to

-assistance to private landowners interested in small game and other
+private landowners interested in small game and other wildlife

 Small Game Program:

-Program webpage for more information about the PLHP
+webpage for more information about the PLP and to find

 be obtained by calling the MDWFP Jackson Office at (601) 432-2199,